Infinitely many Lagrangian fillings: Introduction

 \begin{remark} The Lagrangian 2-spheres in \cite{Seidel_Graded} differ by a composition of symplectic Dehn twists \cite{Arnold95,Seidel99}.
 This is not the case for the exact Lagrangian higher-genus surfaces in Corollary \ref{cor:weinstein} since, by the paragraph above, the Weinstein 4-manifolds $M(n,m)$, $(n,m)\in\SH$, do not contain embedded Lagrangian 2-spheres. $\Box$ \end{remark} {\bf Organization.} The article is organized as follows.
 Section \ref{sec:loops} geometrically constructs the loops in Theorem \ref{thm:main} and Theorem \ref{thm:main2}.
 Section \ref{sec:algebra} provides the necessary aspects from the theory of Legendrian invariants constructed through the study of microlocal sheaves.
 Sections \ref{sec:mainproof1} and \ref{sec:mainproof2} prove Theorem \ref{thm:main} and Theorem \ref{thm:main2}, respectively, and Section \ref{sec:corollaries} proves the Corollaries stated in the introduction. $\Box$\\

 {\bf Acknowledgements.} R.C. is grateful to J.B.
 Etnyre and L. Ng for useful conversations, and to I. Smith for helpful comments on Corollary \ref{cor:weinstein}.
 J.B.
 Etnyre asked us an interesting question on our first manuscript, now answered in Corollary \ref{cor:lisinfinite}.
 We also thank A. Keating, J. Sabloff, L. Starkston and U. Varolg\"une\c{s} for their interest on this project and a number of useful comments and suggestions.
 Finally, both authors are indebted to E. Zaslow for many valuable discussions on microlocal Legendrian invariants, and to C. Fraser for helpful conversations on cluster modular groups.
-R.~Casals is supported by the NSF grant DMS-1841913 and a BBVA Research Fellowship. $\Box$
+We also thank the referee for their thorough comments and suggestions.
+R.~Casals is supported by the NSF CAREER grant DMS-1942363 and a Sloan Research Fellowship of the Alfred P. Sloan Foundation. $\Box$